dlckdgml-lang/LAb5/README.md

 ### I/O Redirection: Standard Output
 - > : to Redirects the standard output of a command to a file.
--cat : displays the content of a text file
+- cat : displays the content of a text file
 - >> : Appends the output to an existing file or creates a new one if it doesn't exist.
 - < : is to Redirects input from a file rather than the keyboard.